How to Calculate Contact Centre Service Level

 As all of the lines seem to meet at 80%, it is no wonder this has become the industry standard.

-Follow the link to find out: How to Predict Call Abandon Rates Based on Service Level
+If you want to know how you can predict call abandon rates, read our article: How to Predict Call Abandon Rates Based on Service Level

 Timing Generally Starts After the IVR Selection